thepieterdc/publishing-lod-streams/paper/content/formatting.md

 #### N-Triples

-The N-Triples format is a subset of Turtle that does not support prefixes and abbreviations.
-Because of this, N-triples is susceptible to redundancies.
-This causes the N-Triples files to typically be bigger than Turtle files.
-However, this redundancy has a huge advantage: because of it, N-Triples files can be processed one line at a time.
-Like this, it allows random access, which means that it can easily be compressed or probably be used in a stream.
-It is mostly used for files that are too big to fit into memory [](cite:cites beckett2014rdfntriples).
+The N-Triples format is a subset of Turtle that lacks support for prefixes and abbreviations.
+Consequently, this format is susceptible to both redundancies and larger file sizes when compared to Turtle.
+However, this redundancy also has an advantage, in a way that it allows line-by-line processing of N-Triples files.
+This allows for random access, straightforward compression and usage in streaming contexts.
+Currently, the format is mostly used for files that are too big to fit into memory [](cite:cites beckett2014rdfntriples).

 #### JSON-Linked Data (JSON-LD)